-One of the key considerations for trademark owners is the most cost-effective way to register and protect their trademarks overseas.
-Entrepreneurs in Cambodia can benefit from the Madrid system for the international registration of trademarks.
-It offers a simple, convenient and cost-effective means for central registration and management of trademarks in up to 123 countries, using a single application in one language for multiple countries and paying one set of fees.
-Strict time limits on processing Madrid applications mean businesses can acquire overseas trademark protection quickly.
+One of the key considerations for trademark owners, especially those representing micro, small and medium enterprises (MSMEs), is the most cost-effective way to register and protect their trademarks overseas.
+In this regard, Lao PDR became a member of the Protocol Relating to the Madrid Agreement Concerning the international Registration of Marks on 7 December 2015.
+The Madrid system for the international registration of trademarks offers a simple, convenient and cost-effective means to register and manage trademarks in up to 123 countries, using a single application in one language for multiple countries and paying one set of fees.

-Cambodia became a member of the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks on 5 June 2015.
-The Madrid system encourages foreign investment into Cambodia by making it more convenient for businesses to protect their brands here, adding to investor confidence and trade.
-Similarly, the Madrid system also makes it simpler for Cambodian businesses to extend the protection of their brands overseas, smoothing the way for export opportunities.
+The Madrid system encourages foreign investment into the country by making it more convenient for businesses to protect their brands here, adding to investor confidence and trade.
+Similarly, the Madrid system also makes it simpler for Laotian businesses to extend the protection of their brands overseas, smoothing the way for export opportunities

-This booklet, "The Madrid Protocol: A Route to Global Branding", is a comprehensive guide for businesses in Cambodia wishing to protect their trademarks internationally, detailing the advantages of the Madrid system, procedures and fees, domestic requirements, and tips for brand development, among many other useful aspects of trademark registration.
+This booklet, "The Madrid Protocol: A Route to Global Branding", is a comprehensive guide for businesses in the Lao PDR wishing to protect their trademarks internationally.
+It provides detailed information about the advantages of the Madrid system, procedures and fees, domestic requirements, and tips for brand development, among many other useful aspects of trademark registration.

-A dedicated chapter on protecting trademarks in the EU highlights the benefits of European Union trademark (EUTM) registration, which provides protection in all 27 EU Member States.
+A dedicated chapter on protecting trademarks in the European Union highlights the benefits of European Union trademark (EUTM) registration, which provides protection in all 27 EU Member States.

-The EU looks forward to continuing this fruitful cooperation with Cambodia to positively influence the business environment and to increase competitiveness and the creation of decent jobs in the provision of goods and services with high standards of quality, innovation, design and creativity.
+The EU looks forward to continuing this fruitful cooperation with the Lao PDR and ASEAN to positively influence the business environment, and to promote protection, guarantees and incentives for businesses and creators.